 Offensive cyber operations, which are normally classified, use intelligence collection activities to operate in and through cyberspace to affect U.S. adversaries without the use of force in the traditional military sense.
-Offensive cyber operations can also be used in conjunction with other military capabilities and domains to provide greater disruptive effects on an adversary and gain a military advantage.
+Offensive cyber operations can also be used in conjunction with other military capabilities and domains to provide greater disruptive effects on an capability development priorities.
+The Joint set of cyber capabilities that constantly evolves as technology and threats change.
+This architecture consists of a comprehensive suite of cyber tools and shared platforms that will be used for training as well as offensive and defensive cyberspace operations.
+OFFENSIVE CYBER OPERATIONS